dnikic/terminal-developer-workflow/README.md

 v and movement or V for whole line (also highligts it) Copy(yank) and paste text
 (works also between buffers)
-y and p
+y and p or P
-/ simple search, use n for next and N for previous open the search history q/ paste the yanked text on the command line and search p Enter
-:%s/oldText/newText  replace all oldText with newtext :s/oldText/newText  replace all oldText with newtext in curent line
+/ simple search, use n for next and N for previous q/ Open the search history (paste the yanked text using p on the command line and search with enter) :%s/oldText/newText  replace all oldText with newtext :s/oldText/newText  replace all oldText with newtext in curent line
 % jump to matching bracket (shift +5)